cstainsby/BioPathBackup/README.md

 5. local npm frontend &rarr; remote backend &rarr; remote DB
 6. remote static frontend + remote backend &rarr; remote DB

-**NOTE:** Types 1, 2, and 3 will be for development only, type 4 is for deployment only.
+Types 1-5 will be for development only, type 6 is for deployment only.

-Within these build types the frontend developer is going to want to use npm start refreshes to make development not miserable which necessitates two types of build configurations for build types 1, 2, and 3.

 ### Frontend sub-build configurations
 1. npm frontend &rarr; any backend
-2. static frontend &rarr; local backend
+2. static frontend + local backend

-**NOTE:** 2 is necessary because this is how we are deploying the full application.
-It is necessary for testing purposes

-### Backend sub-build
-The backend will always be built using docker.
-But based on whether the frontend is being staically built into the backend will affect how the backend will be built.
+**NOTE:** 2 will always be done when spinning up the backend so there will always be a static version that will be reachable when running the backend at the root of port 80. having an npm frontend running as well speeds up development significantly though.

 ## Environment Variables